Key Clinical Questions

 Despite the relatively lower proportion of joint failure attributable to infection, the rising number of joints replaced every year and the exponential increase in existing arthroplasties have caused an upsurge in the cumulative numbers of PJI.
 Infection remains the most devastating and costly complication of arthroplasty.
 Potential dire consequences of PJI may include multiple surgeries on the index joint (with the attendant risks of anesthesia and surgery), permanent removal of the prosthesis, large skeletal defects after surgery, prolonged courses and associated adverse effects of antimicrobial therapy.
 Patients may be left with severe functional impairment and persistent joint pain.
 Rarely, PJIs result in loss of limb or life.
 The cost of treatment of PJIs is in excess of $50,000 per episode, with an estimated total expenditure of over $566 million per year in the United States, in 2009.
 This is projected to reach $1.62 billion by 2020.

 Factors that predispose a prosthetic joint to infection can be classified as host factors, arthroplasty factors, perioperative factors, and postoperative factors.
 Host characteristics include advanced age, morbid obesity (BMI > 35), diabetes mellitus (and perioperative hyperglycemia), immunosuppression (malignancy, HIV seropositivity), and the use of immunomodulating agents such as systemic corticosteroids.
 Arthroplasties in patients with rheumatoid arthritis are four times more likely to be infected compared to those performed for degenerative osteoarthritis.
 Prior PJI is an independent risk factor for infection.

-The incidence of infection following joint revision, regardless of ...
+The incidence of infection following joint revision, ...